(735 ILCS 5/9-120)

 of this Code, judgment for costs against a plaintiff seeking

 possession of the premises under this Section shall not be awarded to the

 defendant unless the action was brought by the plaintiff in bad faith.
 An

 action to possess premises under this Section shall not be deemed to be in bad

 faith when the plaintiff based his or her cause of action on information

 provided to him or her by a law enforcement agency, the State's Attorney, or the municipality.

 (e) After a trial, if the court finds, by a

 that the allegations in the complaint have been proven, the court

-shall enter judgment for possession of the premises in favor of the plaintiff
+shall enter an eviction order in favor of the plaintiff

 and the court shall order that the plaintiff shall be entitled to re-enter the